litoco/Docs/CloudDocs/deploying_node_js_app/README.md

 ```

 After creating this `Dockerfile`.
-We need to  build the `image`, for that we will issue the command `docker build . -t nodejs_server_image:v1`\
+We need to  build the `image`, for that we will issue the command\
-Once that command is successful, we will have our `image` created.
+`docker build . -t nodejs_server_image:v1`.
+After successful execution of the build command we will have our `image` created.
 It can be verified by issuing the command `docker images`.
-Output
-of this command will show you the image with image name that you provided while building the image (here it is `nodejs_server_image:v1`).
+Output of this command will show you the image with image name that you provided while building the image (here it is `nodejs_server_image:v1`).

 We can verify that the image is running fine by issuing the command `docker run -p 8000:5000 nodejs_server_image:v1` and then requesting `http://0.0.0.0:8000`
 from the browser.